Assassination of James A. Garfield: Shooting

 Garfield was scheduled to leave Washington on July 2, 1881, for his summer vacation, which was reported in the Washington newspapers, Guiteau arrived by a hired carriage at the Baltimore and Potomac Railroad Station on the southwest corner of Sixth Street and Constitution Avenue NW in Washington.
 Having been alerted to the president's schedule by a newspaper article, Guiteau lay in wait at the railroad station, getting his shoes shined, pacing, and engaging a cab to take him to the police station to turn himself in after the shooting.
 Garfield came to the station on his way to his alma mater Williams College, where he was scheduled to deliver a speech before beginning his vacation.
 He was accompanied by his sons James and Harry, and by Secretary of State James G. Blaine; Secretary of War Robert Todd Lincoln waited at the station to see him off.
 Garfield had no bodyguard or security detail; early presidents did not employ them, with the exception of Abraham Lincoln during the Civil War.

 As Garfield entered the station's waiting room, Guiteau stepped forward and shot the president at point-blank range from behind.
-Garfield cried out, "My God, what is that?", flinging up his arms.
+Garfield cried out, "My God, what is this?", flinging up his arms.
 Guiteau fired again, and Garfield collapsed.
 The first bullet grazed the President's shoulder, and the other struck him in the back, passing the first lumbar vertebra but missing the spinal cord before coming to rest behind his pancreas.
 Guiteau put his gun back in his pocket and turned to leave via a cab that he had waiting for him outside the station, but he collided with policeman Patrick Kearney, who was entering the station after hearing the gunfire.